AMitchell719/WebPortalApplication/README.md

 Task List:

 11-2-2018 - IT users can now login to the portal.
-Passwords are not hidden from view
+Passwords are now hidden from view -Aaron

-11-1-2018 - Added functionality for users to reset their password
+11-1-2018 - Added functionality for users to reset their password -Aaron

 10-28-2018 - Added Unit Tests for our application to ensure funcitonality throughoutt the Agile development process -Aaron